Negative group velocity and Kelvin-like wake pattern

 Far from the source, the phase $f=\mathbf{k}\cdot\mathbf{r}$ is large and the exponential in (\ref{wake_integral}) is highly oscillatory.
 This is where contributions of elementary plane waves interfere destructively leaving almost no net result, unless their wave vectors satisfy the MCL condition (\ref{Cherenkov}) and have a phase which is stationary with respect to $\mathbf{k}$.
 This is the condition of constructive interference leading to a wake.

-We start by discussing two-dimensional wake patterns assuming that the dispersion law of excitations is isotropic, $\Omega(\textbf{k})=\Omega(k)$.
+We start by discussing two-dimensional wake patterns.
 The wake is formed by interference of plane waves with positive $x$-components of the wave vector, $k_{x}>0$.
-We take $k_{y} > 0$ ($k_{y}<0$ contributions can be found via reflection $y\rightarrow -y$).
+We also take $k_{y} > 0$ ($k_{y}<0$ contributions can be found via reflection $y\rightarrow -y$).
 Then the wake is found at $y>0$ if the group velocity is positive or at $y<0$ if the group velocity is negative.
 The phase is given by

 where we used the MCL condition (\ref{Cherenkov}) and $k^{2}=k_{x}^{2}+k_{y}^{2}$ to re-express $k_{x,y}$ in terms of $k$.
 Therefore the stationary phase condition $df/dk = 0$ becomes

 Since the phase $f$ is constant along the wavefront, Eqs.(\ref{phase_general}) and (\ref{stationary_phase_general}) can be solved to give equations of the wavefronts in the parametric form: